imsd/Interaction-Media-Systems-Design/README.md

-# Unity project 1 ---- Botleg paccman
+# Unity project 2 ---- TicTT

 #Instructions
 * Use arrow keys to move the player(Yellow)